sustainers/academic-map/universities/stony_brook_university.md

 ## Overview

 Stony Brook University (SBU) is a major research institution recognized for its work in sustainability, environmental science, and open-source technology.
 The university fosters interdisciplinary research on climate change, data science, and computational modeling.
+While SBU actively engages in open-source research and collaboration, it does not currently have a formal Open Source Program Office (OSPO).

 ## Open Source Science Collaboration